taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 **"Information recovered from [magnetic storage tapes](https://www.bloomberg.com/news/articles/2018-10-17/the-future-of-the-cloud-depends-on-magnetic-tape) at [Iron Mountain](https://en.wikipedia.org/wiki/Iron_Mountain_(company)) Archeological Site 2100-813..."**

+Neuroscientists have the strangely fractal job of studying the thing that lets us study anything and everything.
+Our most powerful tool is also the thing we most desire to understand.
+It's like trying to look at the back of our own head - alone, it's absolutely impossible to do.
+But if another person looks at the back of your head for you, then it's absolutely trivial.
+So how do we gain this external perspective in neuroscience?

 **Every living human has a nervous system, and uses it everyday.** Our nervous system comes from the same basic plan as all vertebrates, but some parts of our brains got...weirder.

 Remember cortex, where your simulation is actually simulated?
 It is the engine for thought.
 It uses the summary provided by hippocampus to store experiences as memories.
 It uses the evaluation by basal ganglia to pick actions.
 But how does it know whether its simulation is any good?
 For most vertebrates, a good simulation is one validated by reality, by the feedback from our senses.
 If what you expect to happen actually happens, then cortex must be doing something right.

-For humans, something changed. **Humans can simulate worlds not validated by our senses.** We can untether our cortex from the constraints of reality.
+For humans, something changed. **Humans can simulate worlds not validated by our senses.** We can untether our cortex from the constraints of reality and create complex systems that only exist in our minds.
 We don't just simulate how a fruit falls out of a tree or what parts of our bodies may break if we fall down the stairs.
 We can also simulate worlds too tiny or huge to be seen by our eyes, too fast or slow to be heard by our ears, too optimistic or too cynical for other parts of our simulator to accept.

 This might seem like a risky move by evolution, but it had a profound effect.
 By allowing cortex to simulate anything it wants, then two people, two different cortices, could begin to wonder, "How is their simulator different from mine?"
-We need an untethered cortex to answer that question, first to "visualize" our internal worlds well enough to speak our answer, but also simply to speak and be understood.
+We need an untethered cortex to answer that question, first to "visualize" our internal worlds well enough to speak our answer, but then to also simulate the mental model inside the other's head, to simulate the world **inside** the other person.

-simulate the mental models inside each others' heads, simulate the world **inside** the other person.
-By gaining familiarity with each others' simulations, people can coordinate their mental models.
+By gaining familiarity with each others' simulations, people can then **coordinate** their mental models.
 Untethering cortex made human language possible as it allowed people to share (communicate) their model of the world, and, ideally, to coordinate them.
 A human brain might have just one, reasonably big cortex, but human society is collective of many cortices, working together… a collective, super intelligence.
 This is why only humans design buildings (and debate the merits of those designs), but as our world and technology have changed,

 We use our nervous systems when we walk, talk, digest our food, make facial expressions, and decide what to wear.
 We use our nervous systems when we pick out gifts for lovers, debate with friends or enemies, and convince the bus driver to give us a free ride.
 We use our nervous systems when we plan our finances, operate machines, interpret the law, imagine alternate realities, and negotiate conflict.